 Hopefully, one of the biggest achievements your child will make is learning to write their name.
 It is also one of our proudest moments when they achieve this.
 At Rushey Green we follow the phonics programme ‘Letters and Sounds’, which is a systematic approach for teaching children to read using their phonic knowledge.

 At Rushey Green, we love to visit places linked to our topics that we cover over the course of the year.
 As the children are still quite young, we do appreciate as much support as we can from parents/carers to help us out on these trips.
 So, if you are able to help us please don’t be shy in volunteering, we really can’t do them without you!

-In Reception we enjoy being active and take part in a PE session once a week with our class teachers.
+In reception we enjoy being active and take part in a PE session once a week with our class teachers.
 It’s really important that we practice our undressing and dressing skills at home before we start school so that we can change for our lesson independently.
-It really helps us if our parents/carers buy us trainers or plimsolls with velcro as it is quite difficult for most of us to tie our shoe laces!
+It really helps us if our parents/carers buy us trainers or plimsoles with velcro as its quite difficult for most of us to tie our shoe laces!
 We leave our PE kit in a named bag in school so that we always have it and then we never have to miss out!
 (These are then taken home every half term to be washed)

 As you can see, we are a very busy year group who never stop learning.
 Our highlight of the year though must be our Christmas production.
 Every child has a role, be it singing, dancing, acting or narrating.
 We say it every year, but I know one day we will see one of our amazing reception children treading the boards in a West End Show!
 (Let’s just hope they remember us then!)

 Thank you for taking an interest in our year group page.
-If you have any questions about anything you have read, please contact Jules at firstname.lastname@example.org
+If you have any questions about anything you have read, please click the contact us link.